microsoft/azure_arc/docs/azure_jumpstart_arcbox/ITPro/_index.md

   ![Screenshot showing az deployment group create](./deployedresources.png)

-  > **NOTE: If you followed the steps in [prerequisites](#prerequisites) to allow the SQL server to be automatically onboarded, there will be one additional resource in your ArcBox resource group (14 total)**
+  > **NOTE: If you followed the steps in [prerequisites](#prerequisites) to allow the SQL Server to be automatically onboarded, there will be one additional resource in your ArcBox resource group (14 total)**

 - Open a remote desktop connection into _ArcBox-Client_.
 Upon logging in, multiple automated scripts will open and start running.
 These scripts usually take 10-20 minutes to finish and once completed the script windows will close.
 At this point, the deployment is complete.